NERC-CEH/RMAVIS/inst/app/README.md

 ## Acknowledgements

-The development of this app was partly supported by the UK‐SCAPE programme delivering National Capability (NE/R016429/1) funded by the Natural Environment Research Council.
+The initial development of `RMAVIS` was partly supported by the UK‐SCAPE delivering National Capability (NE/R016429/1) programme.
+The integration of the MNNPC into RMAVIS was partly supported by the UKCEH National Capability for UK Challenges (NE/Y006208/1) programme funded by the Natural Environment Research Council (Zeke Marshall) and the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR) (Amy Kendig).

 Special thanks are given to Colin Conroy and Barry Jobson for their ongoing and essential support testing RMAVIS.